suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 - When creating algorithms, pretend that you are giving instructions to:
   - A baby that just learned to speak
-  - A robot that only knows a few specifc words or phrases
+  - A robot that only knows a few specific words or phrases
-  - The most picky, [pedantic](https://www.dictionary.com/browse/pedantic) person you know.
+  - The pickiest, [pedantic](https://www.dictionary.com/browse/pedantic) person you know.
   - ... then **double** or **triple** the specificity and detail

 ---